strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-get-started.md

 [![pre-existing workspaces](UDRimages/UDR-existing-workspaces.png)](UDRimages/UDR-existing-workspaces.png)

+>[!NOTE]
+>If you are already using Windows Analytics, you can just select the workspace you're using for that from this list and all data and configuration will transfer to Update Readiness.

 To create a new workspace, select **+ Create new workspace** and in the dialog that opens, provide a name for the new workspace, use the pull-down menu to select the Azure ID you want to use, select the region, and then click **Create**.

 [![create new workspace](UDRimages/UDR-create-new-workspace.png)](UDRimages/UDR-create-new-workspace.png)